ajing/ChemTreeMap/docs/source/installation.rst

 Installation
 ============

 ChemTreeMap contains two parts: frontend (JavaScript) and backend (Python).
-Users can install ChemTreeMap backend as python package.
 We support two ways to install ChemTreeMap.

-- Docker installation: Run ChemTreeMap in a Docker container isolated from all other programs on your machine.
+- Docker installation: Run ChemTreeMap in a Docker container with a reproducible environment.
 - `Source code installation`_: Several packages are needed to fully install ChemTreeMap.
-Please check this wiki page for more details.
+Please check this `wiki page`_ for more details.
+Users can install ChemTreeMap backend as python package.

 Docker installation (fastest install)
 -------------------------------------

+Docker container provides a reproducible environment for scientific software, with all dependencies pre-installed in the Docker container.

 Docker is a system which can be used to build self contained versions of a Linux operating system running on your machine.
 When you install and run ChemTreeMap via Docker, it completely isolates the installation from pre-existing packages on your machine.